 5. Jovrun Adjustable Dog Feeder with Stainless Steel & Slow Feeder Bowls

-This feeder offers five height adjustments and comes with both a standard and a slow-feeder bowl.
-The stainless steel bowls are easy to clean, and the non-slip feet keep the stand steady.
-Foldable legs make it easy to store or take on trips, making it well-suited for dogs that need a raised bowl and benefit from slower eating.
+This feeder offers five height settings and comes with both a standard and a slow-feeder bowl.
+The stainless steel bowls are easy to clean, and the anti-slip feet keep the stand steady during meals.
+Foldable legs make it convenient for storage or travel, especially for dogs that benefit from raised feeding and slower eating.

 What We Like: